How To Protect Your Intellectual Property?

 - Inventiveness: There is actual creativity involved and the idea/product is solving something.

 - Utility: The idea/product is useful for the industry.

 Apart from the non-patentable inventions, the invention has to satisfy the patentability requirements such as novelty, non-obvious and industrial application.
 Patentability opinions can be obtained from a person those who specialize in obtaining and enforcing patents for inventors.
-Get signed in a non-disclosure agreement with that person, before disclosing the invention for performing the Patent search to know the patent ability of invention.
-The patentability report and opinion helps you decide whether to go ahead with the patent or not, chances are what you thought as novel, might already be patented or know to the public in some form of information.
+Get signed in a non-disclosure agreement with that person, before disclosing the invention for performing the Patent search to know the patentability of the invention.
+The patentability report and opinion helps you decide whether to go ahead with the patent or not, chances are what you thought as a novel, might already be patented or know to the public in some form of information.
 Hence this reports saves lots of time, efforts and cost of the inventor by helping him decide whether to go ahead with the patent filing process or not.
 If your idea fits within these parameters then you can proceed to get the patent.